The Food Bowl:

 another’s portion.
 If you want to take a piece of meat or fish

-from the centre of the bowl, break it off with your fingers and
+from the centre of the bowl, tear a piece of it off with your

-set it down in front of you first—never pop it directly into
+fingers and set it down in front of you first—never pop it directly

-your mouth.
-Most often, the host will break the meat or fish for
+into your mouth.
+Most often, the host will break the meat or fish

-you and distribute it evenly.
-With food bowls, first come, first
+for you and distribute it evenly.
+With food bowls, first come,

-serve—if you wait too long for the food to be comfortably cool
+first serve—if you wait too long for the food to be comfortably

 is usually kept to a minimum while eating.